 There is an RV camping galore at Lost Lands.
 However, the RV camping lot is sold out.
 That being said, you can purchase spots in the car camping area if you show up in an RV that's under 36 feet long.
 Keep in mind that these parking spots will not have power.

 If you're looking for an RV for the festival, check out RVshare’s rental page.
 There are plenty of RVs for rent that are under 36 feet in length.

-Since RV spots are all sold out for the 2020 festival, you'll have to head toward Buckeye Lake to find RV camping.
+If RV spots are all sold out for the 2023 festival, you'll have to head toward Buckeye Lake to find RV camping.
 There, you can choose from the Buckeye Lake/Columbus East KOA or the Buckeye Beach Park for RV camping.

 As far as hotels go, there are some affordable options east on I-70 where the interstate intersects with Highway 37.
 You'll find a Red Roof Inn and a Deluxe Inn there.
 You can also find some Airbnbs near the festival.

 Legend Valley is located right off the intersection of Interstate 70 and Highway 13.

 From the East: Simply take I-70 west, and get off at the Jacksontown Road (Highway 13) exit heading south.
 From there, you'll see signs leading you to Lost Lands.